 Masses and/or prayer services will be held monthly for the student body.
 Eucharistic Adoration will also be available for the students at specific times throughout the school year.
 Campus Ministry sponsors several activities that enable the students to become more active in their service to those in need.
 Mr. Gray and Mr. Chad Olivard have begun a partnership with the Olivet Boys and Girls Club.
 Twice a week, these teachers take a group of Berks Catholic students to the Club and work hand in hand with the young members of Olivets.
 Berks Catholic students, with the help of the National Honor Society, participate in a Christmas Project where monetary proceeds help the Nurse-Family Partnership of Berks County, collect food for the Greater Berks Food pantry, and man the Soup Kitchen one weekend in March.
-Mr. Steve Bujno is the moderator of the Aevidum Club and members of the senior class, under the direction of Mrs. Kase, plan and sponsor a Field and Fun Day for the students of John Paul II Center for Special Learning.
+Members of the senior class, under the direction of Mrs. Kase, plan and sponsor a Field and Fun Day for the students of John Paul II Center for Special Learning.
 All students are welcome to join the Golden Saints Club to spread good cheer to the residents of the Wyomissing Nursing Home that is located across the street from Berks Catholic.